Important Traffic, Parking and Event Shuttle Information

 Public restrooms are located at Tyler, Fillmore, Johnson, Garfield, Taft and Missouri Streets on the Broadwalk for your convenience.

 Due to road construction on A1A on Hollywood Beach and anticipated heavy traffic, Hollywood Police will be limiting access to the beach and directing traffic.
 To reach the barrier island prior to 8:00 p.m., motorists can use Hollywood Boulevard or Hallandale Beach Boulevard.
-Please note, there is limited parking on the barrier island and spectators are encouraged to use the free shuttle buses departing from two Downtown parking garage locations to Johnson Street and N. Ocean Drive.
-The shuttle information is as follows:
+Please note, there is limited parking on the barrier island and spectators are encouraged to use the free shuttle buses which will depart from the City’s two downtown parking garage locations and take passengers to Johnson Street and N. Ocean Drive.
+The shuttle pick up locations are:

-The free shuttles will run from 5:00 p.m. to 11:00 p.m.
-Please note the last shuttles will leave from Downtown Hollywood for the beach at 8:00 p.m., with returning shuttles running from 9:30 p.m. at the conclusion of the fireworks display until 11:00 p.m.
+The free shuttles will run from 5:00 p.m. to 10:30 p.m.
+Please note, the last shuttles will leave from Downtown Hollywood for the beach at 8:00 p.m., with returning shuttles running from 9:30 p.m. at the conclusion of the fireworks display until 10:30 p.m.

 Uber and Lyft drivers may drop-off and pick-up passengers at the designated ride share spot on Tyler Street between A1A and Surf Road.
-At Arizona Street, ride share drivers will have the option to either head north or use the specially designated southbound shuttle lane.
+At Arizona Street, ride share drivers will have the option to either head north on A1A to Sheridan Street or South on A1A to Hallandale Beach Boulevard.

 A1A – OCEAN DRIVE